Secure-123/loops-arrays-and-strings/php-arrays-loops.md

 # PHP Loops, Arrays and Strings

 ## Loops
-These work in a similar way to many other programming languages - java, JavaScript etc.
+These work in a similar way to many other programming languages - Java, JavaScript etc.

 Here's a while loop:
 ```php